AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-cloud-service-communications.md

 #### Supported document types {#supported-document-types}

-For complete access to the rendering capabilities of the Communication APIs, it is recommended that you use an XDP file as input.
+For complete access to the rendering capabilities of the Communications APIs, it is recommended that you use an XDP file as input.
 In some cases, a PDF file can be used.
 However, using a PDF file as input has the following limitations:

 * A PDF document that does not contain an XFA stream cannot be rendered as PostScript, PCL, or ZPL.
-Communication APIs can render PDF documents with XFA streams (that is, forms created in Designer) into laser and label formats.
+Communications APIs can render PDF documents with XFA streams (that is, forms created in Designer) into laser and label formats.
 If the PDF document is signed, certified, or contains usage rights (applied using AEM Forms Reader Extensions service), it cannot be rendered to these print formats.

 * Run-time options such as PDF version and tagged PDF are not supported for Acrobat forms.
 They are valid for PDF forms that contain XFA streams; however, these forms cannot be signed or certified.